DirectEd-Development/directed-smart-contract/plan.md

 Write refund Pool script.

+Figure out how to combine change and return collateral outputs.
+Or how to withdraw the fees from the change output.
+So that we don't require a larger collateral input.

 Test if scholarshipPool having datum other than Unit causes an error!

 Look into VerifiedByToken to see if we can use ownCurrencySymbol again?